smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 * Less time performing status updates (email, task tracking, etc.)
 * Less checking email and no email alerts
 * Fewer meetings and more collaborative sessions
-* At least one Work From Home data weekly
+* At least one Work From Home day weekly

 Do fewer things at a time.
 Do each thing amazingly.
 Learn.
 Repeat.